 But if your reasonable salary is lower than $130,000.00, then you will likely save more on self-employment taxes as a result of this switch.

-To learn more about this, then watch our video on “LLCs vs. S-Corps”.
+To learn more about this, then read this post on LLC vs. S-Corps.

 14. Pass-Through Tax Deduction

 When the Tax Cuts and Jobs Act passed, a new deduction arised called the “Qualified Business Income Deduction”.

 Basically, it allows small business owners to write off up to 20% of the business income of their taxes.